 The test can help your doctor decide whether you need to take insulin to control your condition.

 Where Does C-Peptide Come In?

 Beta cells in your pancreas make insulin.
 During that process, these cells also release C-peptide.

 This substance doesn't actually affect your blood sugar.
-But your doctor can measure the level of it to help her figure out how much insulin you’re making.
+But your doctor can measure the level of it to help them figure out how much insulin you’re making.